 By the evening of Tuesday, October 10, all the fires across the Midwest begin to end.
 Rain moved into the area and damped down the fires into a smoking monster that lasted for days.
 Michigan’s Thumb area was devastated.
 Most of Huron, Tuscola and Sanilac Counties went up in flames and residents took to the shore looking for rescue.

-In the days after the fire, accounts trickle in that survivors make their way to Port Austin.
+In the days after the fire, accounts trickle in that survivors makes their way to Port Austin.
 Houses are filled with residents from Port Hope and Grindstone City.
 Victims walk into town with singed or missing hair, blistered faces and clothes practically burned off their back.
-There is an announcement made in Detroit that any donations made on the Griswold dock in Detroit will find there way to Port Austin.
+There is an announcement made in Detroit that any donations made on the Griswold dock in Detroit will find their way to Port Austin.

 The Thumb communities of Glen Haven, White Rock, Forestville, Sand Beach, Port Hope, Grindstone City, Elm Creek, Huron City, Forest Bay, Center Harbor, Rock Falls, Verona Mills were almost totally obliterated and the residents were left destitute, without food, shelter and with only the clothes on their backs.
 Winter was only weeks away.

-In the days that followed a relief and recovery, effort was headquartered at Port Huron.
+In the days that followed a relief and recovery, the effort was headquartered at Port Huron.
 Please for ships were sent across the Great Lakes.
 The Wisconsin steamer Comet cruising from Lexington to Pointe Aux Barques reported seeing continuous flames up the entire coast.

 While Michigan’s official death toll numbered at least 10 there was likely many more.
-In 1871 there were hundreds to thousands of lumberjacks, labor and peddling salesmen spread out across the state, along with a thinly populated settlements in the remote area across Michigan, making it impossible to ensure an accurate number of lives taken.
-In the end the fire raged across the upper Midwest over an estimated 2 1/4 million acres of land and destroyed at least 4 billion feet of prime timber.
+In 1871 there were hundreds to thousands of lumberjacks, labor and peddling salesmen spread out across the state, along with thinly populated settlements in the remote area across Michigan, making it impossible to ensure an accurate number of lives taken.
+In the end, the fire raged across the upper Midwest over an estimated 2 1/4 million acres of land and destroyed at least 4 billion feet of prime timber.
 It took almost 2,500 lives, including approximately 800 in Peshtigo alone.

 For weeks after the fires newspapers tracked accounts of relief committees set up at Port Huron, Manistee and Holland.
-In some cases, residents were returning the area to start the rebuilding process.
+In some cases, residents were returning to the area to start the rebuilding process.
 Small homes were being built for shelter during the winter months.
 Lumber companies offered men pay rates up to $35 per month during the winter to go into the burned out areas and harvest the available timber.
 Sand Beach was totally burned out.
 Store goods that managed to be salvaged were purchased by Packs, Jenks and Co in Rock Falls.
 It was looking like Sand Beach was finished as a town.

-Shortly after the Great Midwest Fires of 1871, Minnesota Congressman, Ignatius Donnelly wrote a book called “Ragnarok”, and suggested that the fires were started by Biela’s Comet.
-The comet was first discovered in 1821 and had a six year orbit cycle with earth.
+Shortly after the Great Midwest Fires of 1871, Minnesota Congressman, Ignatius Donnelly wrote a book called “Ragnarok” and suggested that the fires were started by Biela’s Comet.
+The comet was first discovered in 1821 and had a six-year orbit cycle with earth.
 Since it was not seen again it was proposed that it broke up on its approach toward earth in 1872.
-The suggestion that the near simultaneous fires across the upper Midwest could have been an autumn meteor shower.
+The suggestion that the near-simultaneous fires across the upper Midwest could have been an autumn meteor shower.
 This theory persists to this day.